 OpenPhone is the best alternative to MightyCall vs Grasshopper

 When you sit down to compare different prices, features, and integrations, it’s clear that OpenPhone’s the platform to beat.
-We’ve helped thousands of customers do more with their business communications, offering dozens of ways to streamline your communication through integrations, unlimited calls and texts in the US and Canada, and business features that companies actually need to succeed.
+We’ve helped thousands of customers do more with their business communications, offering dozens of ways to streamline your communication through integrations, free calls and texts in the US and Canada, and business features that companies actually need to succeed.